Review: Neato Robotic’s Botvac D7 is the Robot Vacuum I’ve Always Wanted - The Mac Observer

 Neato Robotics sent me the Botvac D7 robot vacuum and I really enjoy it.
 I’ve never had a robot vacuum before so I can’t compare it to other products, but if you’ve specifically looked at the D7 before, I recommend it.

 This is Neato’s top-of-the-line model.
 This also means top-of-the-line pricing.
-At US$829.99 it doesn’t come cheap, but Neato also has more cheaper models, like the US$399.99 Neato D3.
+At US$829.99 it doesn’t come cheap, but Neato also has cheaper models like the US$399.99 Neato D3.
 Of course, lower pricing means less battery life and fewer features, so you get your money’s worth.

 Archie the D7